 Eliese Lloyd, MPS.
 Pharmacy Manager and Partner Cate’s Chemist Hyde Park

-Cate's Chemist's are members of the Townsville Chamber of Commerce and Townsville Enterprise.
+Cate's Chemist's are members of the Townsville Chamber of Commerce, Townsville Enterprise and their local BNI chapter.

 Cate’s Chemist Townsville brands the group and head office.
 Head Office develops strategy, manages the risk management framework, HR and payroll, finance, brands, systems and fleet management.
 It operates as Claw Pharmacy Pty Ltd ACN 143 699 987 ABN 28 626 453 152 and through Claw Consulting ACN 117643259 ABN 36529413875.